btmbtm/btmbtm.github.io/gre/extrarcguide.md

 - Attacking, Understanding, and Breakingdown RC Questions and Answer Choices
 - How to Practice for GRE RC
 - How to Get Unstuck
+- Other GRE Guides

 ## Overlooked Prereqs to Acing RC

 ### Mastery of GRE vocab

-While practicing for RC, you must also brute force the top ~500-1000 core GRE vocab words and dominate sentence completion questions.
-By answering sentence completion questions quickly(30-60 seconds per question), you give yourself precious extra time to conquer harder reading passages that usually take up a solid chunk of a verbal section's time.
+While practicing for RC, you must also brute force the top ~500-1000 core GRE vocab words so you can dominate text completion and sentence equivalence questions.
+By answering TC and SE questions quickly(30-60 seconds per question), you give yourself precious extra time to conquer harder reading passages that usually take up a solid chunk of a verbal section's time.

-The following are solid vocab tools/lists:
+The following are solid vocab tools/lists that will help you conquer the requisite vocab:

 - Websites/Apps: